hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

   The first disk corresponds to the imported virtual disk.
 Its size may only be increased.
   See the example playbook below for usage.
 - User defined network mappings can be specified with `networks`, see [vmware_deploy_ovf](https://docs.ansible.com/ansible/latest/modules/vmware_deploy_ovf_module.html#parameters) for semantics.
+- To set VM [customvalues](https://stackoverflow.com/a/57976458/2402612), supply `customvalues` with a list of dicts as shown in the example playbook.

 To use a static IP address, use the following keys in the dictionary `static_ip`:
 - `ipv4` - a specific IPv4 address you want to assign.
 Defaults to the IPv4 address found in DNS for the FQDN.